 A successful Data Analyst recognises that they’re not working in isolation.
 Even if they’re working in a small data team, they should have a strong understanding of the business and industry they’re working in.
 Learning about the roles of their colleagues, other departments, and how this links into the wider business function allows Data Analysts to make more informed decisions when drawing data insights.
 Greater visibility of the business means Data Analysts can understand the effect of their analysis and how it impacts the business from a commercial perspective.

-At GRAYCE, these are the key qualities we look for when hiring Data Analysts.
-Through training and mentorship, we develop curious, critical thinkers, that can tell stories with data and adapt their ways of working to meet stakeholder needs.
+At Grayce, these are the key qualities we look for when hiring Data Analysts.
+Through training and mentorship, we develop curious, critical thinkers, who can tell stories with data and flex their ways of working to meet stakeholder needs.
 This is how we shape our Data Analysts to be ready to support your change programmes from day one.
-Find out more about our successful client partnerships here.